801room/upf_p4_poc/README.md

 Go client for P4Runtime.This project use  p4runtime-go-client to connect stratum_bmv2(as swithos and pipeline instance),config pipeline and insert table entry.
 3) **scapy** https://github.com/secdev/scapy <br>
 Scapy is a powerful Python-based interactive packet manipulation program and library.
-This project use it to construct and send PFCP request messages.Also use it to send user plane uplink and downlink data packets for function test.
+This project use it to construct and send PFCP request messages.I also use it to send user plane uplink and downlink data packets for function test.
 4) **ngsdn-tutorial** https://github.com/opennetworkinglab/ngsdn-tutorial <br>
 Tutorial for Next-generation SDN (NG-SDN).It contains a set of containers, such as p4c, mininet(include stratum-bmv2), onos.
 Use it as a p4 compilation and test runtime environment.